krisswiss/Data-Centric_Development-Milestone-Project/README.md

 On the next page results are presented in simple cards with just a picture and name and model of the shoe.
 User can click on the picture wchich will reveal main features of the shoe.
 Below is the link to full description and reviews.</br>
 After selecting the shoe user wants to view, another page opens with detailed description, fullsize picture, features and description.
 Below user can read reviews, which are presented in another engaging way - expandable accordion from Materialize.</br>

-### Sufrace Plane
-I aimed for simple, yet modern design, hence the choince of white background contracting with elegant dark navy navigation bar and footer.</br>
-Fonts used are very neutral, clear and easy to read.</br>
-All buttons have been styled to change colors when hovered based on the action:
-- Add, green
-- Edit, blue
-- Remove, red
-to further indicate desired action and make it as user friendly and attractive as possible.

 ### Wireframes